 blocks can develop in these areas again.

-Aspirin has been found to have many protective effects such as prevention of clot formation, reduces block size, and increases longevity of the stent or graft.
+Aspirin has been found to have many protective effects such as the prevention of clot formation, reduces block size, and increases the longevity of the stent or graft.
 Aspirin is another important medicine that acts similar to Aspirin and is very helpful in keeping stents working and is essential for at least the first 6 months to 1 year after special stent insertion (Drug Eluting Stents).